Paperback-iOS/website/src/help/guides/adding-repos.md

 ## Adding an External Repository
 1. Open up Paperback on your device
-1. Navigate to the Settings tab of the application
+1. Navigate to the Settings tab of the application.
-1. Navigate to the Sources tab inside of Settings
+1. Navigate to the Sources tab inside of Settings.
 1. At the bottom of the page, you are able to add a repository by specifying a name, and the URL which the repository sits at.
 Ensure that your repository title is at least 4 characters long.
     > Reference the [Known Repositories](/help/guides/adding-repos/#known-repositories) section for a list of known repositories, their links, and what they contain
 1. Tap "Add"